Muazam-khan/shell-scripting/README.md

 This is a repository created to host all the automation related to Roboshop starting from basics to advanced.
 All the coding standards are close to best coding standards followed by all the major openSource companies.

+In thisrepo, we start everything from basics and follow sequential order.

+Shell is native to linux and had better native advantage with better performance